SniconMC/Container/README.md

 # Minestom-Container
-Container dependency for the SniconMC Network
+Hotbar and GUI dependency for the SniconMC Network